 Bronchitis is more common among older children and adults, while bronchiolitis is usually seen in babies and younger children.

 What are the symptoms of bronchiolitis in kids?

 The bronchiolitis infection breaks out towards the far end of a common cold, so you may notice the following initial symptoms:

 - Runny nose or decongestion

-Now, as the infection progresses over the week and the lower respiratory tract gets inflamed a child may exhibit the following symptoms:
+As the infection progresses over the week and the lower respiratory tract gets inflamed, the following symptoms may develop:

 - Apnea (pause of 15 seconds in breathing, most common in preemies and infants)